|Revision Date||September 1, 2019|

 - any constraints on the contractor, and

-- methods that will be used to evaluate, measure, and monitor deliverables and performance.
+- methods and timeframes that will be used to evaluate, measure, and monitor deliverables and performance.

 The success or failure of a contract can usually be linked to a lack of clarity and thoroughness in the SOW.
 The SOW should be written with enough detail about the requirements for delivery of the goods or services to inform potential vendors or service providers while not being overly prescriptive.
 This encourages competitiveness among vendors.

 It is important that the SOW be contractually sound and unbiased towards potential respondents.
 The SOW should encourage innovative solutions to the requirements described, if appropriate.

 DFPS staff coordinate with applicable stakeholders, including Contracts Legal, to draft the statement of work.
 Primary sources that should be used in developing the statement of work include any previous procurement, the current contract for the service, and the service description in the program handbook, if applicable.

 Detailed descriptions of most current services that meet program requirements can be found in either: